pulibrary/tigerdata-app/README.md

 - Run connected to CI mediaflux instance: `MFLUX_CI=true MFLUX_CI_PASSWORD="[MFLUX_CI_PASSWORD]" bundle exec rspec spec`
 - `MFLUX_CI_PASSWORD` can be found in the tigerdata-config vault

+### How to run only integration tests
+- To run just the tests that are integration tests, we will need to pass a flag that will only run tests that are tagged as an integration test `bundle exec rspec --tag integration`

 ### Starting the development server

 1. `bundle exec rails s -p 3000`